 - iii) One set, which each competitor must nominate prior to the start of P1 (or may renominate with the consent of the FIA technical delegate), may only be used during the first 40 minutes of the session.
-If the session is stopped during the first 40 minutes the length of the stoppage will be added to the 40 minute limit.
-If P1 is declared wet before the start of the session or during the first 40 minutes, use will be extended for the remainder of the session.
-The extended use for this set of tyres will only be available to drivers who have either exited the pit lane more than once and/or crossed the Line on the track on either intermediate or wet-weather tyres. - iv) One further set must be electronically returned no later than two hours after the end of P1. - v) Two further sets must be electronically returned no later than two hours after the end of P2 unless both P1 and P2 are either declared wet or cancelled, in which case one of these sets may be retained by each driver but must be electronically returned no later than two hours after the end of P3. - iii) Two further Three sets must be electronically returned no later than two hours after the end of P1. - g) Once all tyres have been returned electronically after P1P2 and the qualifying practice session the Supplier will publish a list of the tyres which each driver has available to him for the remainder of the Event. - h) Prior to the start of the qualifying practice session intermediate and wet-weather tyres may only be used after the track has been declared wet by the race director, following which intermediate, wet or dry-weather tyres may be used for the remainder of the session.
+If the session is stopped during the first 40 minutes the length of the stoppage will be added to the 40-minute limit.
+If P1 is declared wet before the start of the session or during the first 40-minutes, use will be extended for the remainder of the session.
+The extended use for this set of tyres will only be available to drivers who have either exited the pit lane more than once and/or crossed the Line on the track on either intermediate or wetweather tyres. - iv) One further set must be electronically returned no later than two hours after the end of P1. - v) Two further sets must be electronically returned no later than two hours after the end of P2 unless both P1 and P2 are either declared wet or cancelled, in which case one of these sets may be retained by each driver but must be electronically returned no later than two hours after the end of P3. - vi) Two further sets must be electronically returned no later than two hours after the end of P3. - h) Once all tyres have been returned electronically after P2 and the qualifying practice session the Supplier will publish a list of the tyres which each driver has available to him for the remainder of the Event. - i) Prior to the start of the qualifying practice session intermediate and wet-weather tyres may only be used after the track has been declared wet by the race director, following